 Yes.
-If you are doing a degree level course or above, the UKVI guidance is that you need to be physically in the UK no later than 6 April 2021 and complete your final semester in the UK.
+If you are doing a degree level course or above, the UKVI guidance is that you need to be physically in the UK before 6 April 2021 and complete your final semester in the UK.

-Yes, as things stand.
-For as long as the scheme remains in place by the time you complete your degree, you will be eligible.
+Yes, as things stand and as long as the scheme remains in place at the time you complete your degree, you will be eligible.

 You should be able to work full time, part time or on a casual or fixed term contract.
-There is no minimum salary requirement or minimum numbers of hours you can work.
+There is no minimum salary requirement or minimum number of hours you can work.

-Further information on Tier 4 students' work permissions during and after studies can be found on our 'Work during and after studies' webpage.
+Further information on Tier 4 students' work permissions during and after studies can be found on our 'Employment during and after studies' webpage.

 It is possible.

-The current UKVI policy intention document outlines one of the eligibility criteria is that:
+The current UKVI policy intention document outlines one of the eligibility criteria as follows:

 - (You) have successfully completed a degree at undergraduate level (RQF 6) or above, and the course must have been the one for which their latest Confirmation of Acceptance for Studies (CAS) was assigned.
 The sponsoring HEP must confirm the applicant meets this requirement;